Thunderbolt (interface): (2011)

-In February 2011, Apple introduced MacBook Pro (13-inch, Early 2011), Macbook Pro (15-inch, Early 2011), and Macbook Pro (17-inch, Early 2011) featuring one Thunderbolt port.
-In May 2011, Apple introduced iMac (21.5-inch, Mid 2011) featuring one Thunderbolt port, and iMac (27-inch, Mid 2011) featuring two Thunderbolt ports.
-In July 2011, Apple introduced Mac mini (Mid 2011), MacBook Air (11-inch, Mid 2011), MacBook Air (13-inch, Mid 2011) and Apple Thunderbolt Display featuring one Thunderbolt port.
+In February 2011, Apple introduced MacBook Pro (13-inch, Early 2011), MacBook Pro (15-inch, Early 2011), and MacBook Pro (17-inch, Early 2011) featuring one Thunderbolt port.
+In May 2011, Apple introduced the iMac (21.5-inch, Mid 2011), featuring one Thunderbolt port, and the iMac (27-inch, Mid 2011), featuring two Thunderbolt ports.
+In July 2011, Apple introduced Mac Mini (Mid 2011), MacBook Air (11-inch, Mid 2011), MacBook Air (13-inch, Mid 2011), and Apple Thunderbolt Display, featuring one Thunderbolt port for daisy-chaining or other devices.

-In May 2011, Apple announced a new line of iMacs that include the Thunderbolt interface.
+In May 2011, Apple announced a new line of iMacs that includes the Thunderbolt interface.

 The Thunderbolt port on the new Macs is in the same location relative to other ports and maintains the same physical dimensions and pinout as the prior MDP connector.
 The main visible difference on Thunderbolt-equipped Macs is a Thunderbolt symbol next to the port.

 The DisplayPort standard is partially compatible with Thunderbolt, as the two share Apple's physically compatible MDP connector.
 The Target Display mode on iMacs requires a Thunderbolt cable to accept a video-in signal from another Thunderbolt-capable computer.
 A DP monitor must be the last (or only) device in a chain of Thunderbolt devices.

-Intel announced they would release a developer kit in the second quarter of 2011, while manufacturers of hardware-development equipment have indicated they will add support for the testing and development of Thunderbolt devices.
+Intel announced it would release a developer kit in the second quarter of 2011, while manufacturers of hardware development equipment have indicated they will add support for testing and development of Thunderbolt devices.
 The developer kit is being provided only on request.

 In July 2011, Sony released its Vaio Z21 line of notebook computers that had a "Power Media Dock" that uses optical Thunderbolt (Light Peak) to connect to an external graphics card using a combination port that behaves like USB electrically, but that also includes the optical interconnect required for Thunderbolt.

-Thunderbolt 2
+Thunderbolt 1 ran at 10 Gbit/s, making it faster than USB at the time.